Nature Journaling For Mom – Why It’s Awesome and How to Get Started

 This is one of those subjects that makes me want to find a rooftop and a megaphone. 🙂 Nature journaling is something I fell into when researching the Charlotte Mason method for our homeschool.
 We are at the end of our third year of homeschooling (phew!), and I can say in all honesty that nature journaling has been nothing short of a gift for both my kids and me.
 Let me tell you why:

 Benefits of Journaling

 I think it’s safe to say that we know that there are significant benefits in keeping a journal – any journal.
-Benefits like better mental clarity, boosts for both confidence and emotional intelligence, self-discipline, more creativity, increased problem-solving skills, and on and on.
+Benefits like better mental clarity, boosts in both confidence and emotional intelligence, self-discipline, more creativity, increased problem-solving skills, and on and on.
 Spending time in nature has its own impressive list of benefits too!

-Nature journaling combines the two making it a powerful tool full of awesome benefits!
+But, nature journaling combines the two making it a powerful tool full of excellent benefits!
 Here are a few of my favorites:

 The Habit of Going Outside

 For some of us, getting outside is a big deal!
 I remember, when my kids were babies, a whole week would go by (maybe two?), and we just did not get outside.
 It’s not that I wanted to be cooped up all day – It just wasn’t on my list of priorities (I was too busy keeping everyone alive)!
 Can you relate?
 I’ve since learned that my mind, body, and spirit need nature.
 Nature journaling forces me outside to breathe in fresh air and experience the natural world with all of my senses.

 Since I’ve started my habit, it’s rare that a day goes by without some time spent in nature.
 It could be going for a walk, playing a game or sitting down and recording something in my journal.
 I am always disappointed when that time is up.
-It is truly a little piece of heaven – something I savor and eagerly look forward to.
+It is truly a little piece of heaven – something I savor and eagerly anticipate.